freeciv/freeciv-web/CONTRIBUTING.md

 The best thing you can do is to keep commits and PRs contextual.
 Small PRs are great, as they're easy to review and approve.
-Large, multi-faceted PRs are more difficult to review, and may get rejected for one portion,though other portions would have been accepted if they were independent.
+Large, multi-faceted PRs are more difficult to review.

 A PR should generally have a purpose other than "fixing code"; changing lines just for the sake of style or syntax obscures the commit history of a